 Tom Joad is the novel’s protagonist.
 At the beginning of the novel, he has just been paroled after serving a four-year prison sentence for killing a man in self-defense.
-He is strong, stoic, principled, and… (read full character analysis)
+He is strong, stoic, principled, and… read analysis of Tom Joad

 Jim Casy is an ex-preacher who knew the Joads as far back as Tom’s childhood.
-Casy has since given up his religion, because he is afflicted by guilt for having had relations with some of… (read full character analysis)
+Casy has since given up his religion, because he is afflicted by guilt for having had relations with some of… read analysis of Jim Casy

 Pa is the easygoing head of the Joad family.
-He often feels responsible for taking care of the entire family, even when this task far exceeds his abilities, and he works tirelessly for the Joads’… (read full character analysis)
+He often feels responsible for taking care of the entire family, even when this task far exceeds his abilities, and he works tirelessly for the Joads’… read analysis of Pa Joad

 Rose of Sharon, also referred to as Rosasharn, is a sister of Tom’s.
 She is pregnant, and married to Connie Rivers.
-Rosasharn often falls victim to superstitious concerns about the health of… (read full character analysis)
+Rosasharn often falls victim to superstitious concerns about the health of… read analysis of Rose of Sharon

 Grampa is a curmudgeonly and somewhat depraved old man.
 He is reluctant to leave his home in Oklahoma, and dies shortly after the Joads begin their travels.